PT Faculty Member Receives Hybrid Learning Grant

 Seven DPT students were among those who participated in a special ceremony on Tuesday, May 2 which marked the conclusion of the Columbia Commons Narrative Medicine program.

-This program brings together faculty and students from all eight professional CUIMC health schools to learn how to facilitate effective health care teams.
+This program brings together faculty and students from all eight professional CUIMC health schools and departments to learn how to facilitate effective health care teams.
 This is the seventh year of the campus-wide seminar which originated with a grant from the Macy Foundation and is now supported by the Columbia Commons: Collaboration Across Professions team headed by Rita Charon, MD, PhD.
 The program aims to develop ways for people from multiple health care disciplines to work together.

 The seminar addresses urgent questions about health, illness and care, and presents many different perspectives on these issues.
 The eleven week-long seminars focus on topics such as aging and the end-of-life; health care justice and care of the underserved; relationships and spaces of care; and spirituality and healthcare.
 Through small group work, the students develop narrative skills such as close reading, attentive listening and creative writing.
 In doing so, the participants develop trust in, and respect for, their colleagues.
 At the conclusion of the seminars, participants are designated “Columbia Commons Scholars. “